Source: ARP Chapter 16 | Safety and Risk Management

 - Human Subjects Research: Any Youth Program in which research data will be collected, or which will result in research presented or published, must obtain advance approval from the Institutional Review Board (IRB).
 See

-NMSU Principles and Procedures for the Conduct of Research Involving Human Subjects.
+NMSU Principles and Procedures for the Conduct of Research Involving Human Subjects (See ARP 11.01 Part 4.)
 Such research programs may request a waiver from the NMSU recruitment requirements set forth in Section E. below.

-- Program Approval Process: The Youth Program proposal must be submitted for approval using the Youth Program Registration form available at the UGC website https://legal.nmsu.edu.
+- Program Approval Process: The Youth Program proposal must be submitted for approval using the Youth Program Registration form available at https://youthprograms.nmsu.edu/registration-form-part-1/.
 Any NMSU entity seeking to sponsor a youth program should obtain approval and initiate the registration process at least 3 months prior to the proposed program dates to allow adequate time for completion of training, background check clearances and any other registration requirements.

-- Program Registration: The NMSU Sponsor must initiate registration of the Youth Program with Student Affairs and Enrollment Management (SAEM) by submitting the Youth Program Registration form, as approved by the appropriate Dean or Vice President.
+- Program Registration: The NMSU Sponsor must initiate registration of the Youth Program with VP Student Success and Enrollment Management by submitting the Youth Program Registration form, as approved by the appropriate Dean or Vice President.
 SAEM will validate the registration on the Youth Program Proposal Form and will return a validated copy to the NMSU Sponsor, with another copy sent to NMSU PD.
 The Program Registration will be placed on “pending” status until the registration is completed.
-At least 5 business days prior to the start of the Program, the NMSU Sponsor must complete the registration process by submitting the Youth Program Confirmation and Attestation form (available at the UGC website https://legal.nmsu.edu) which has been approved by the appropriate Dean or Vice President.
+At least 5 business days prior to the start of the Program, the NMSU Sponsor must complete the registration process by submitting the Youth Program Confirmation and Attestation form, which has been approved by the appropriate Dean or Vice President.
 The NMSU Sponsor will not allow any Youth Program to commence prior to completion of these registration requirements.
 Youth Programs which operate continuously with no set end date must meet the requirements and submit a new Program Confirmation and Attestation form at least annually.

 - NMSU Recruitment: All Directors will provide SAEM with the opportunity to distribute recruitment materials to Youth Program participants during the operation of the Youth Program.
 Upon request, all Directors will provide SAEM with a list of Program Participants and their addresses, to be used solely for NMSU recruitment.